sarnold/cccc/README.md

 Previous versions of CCCC have been released like PCCTS into the public domain with no restrictions, other than the pious hope that should anyone base a derivative work on it I will be given due credit.
-The current version is released under the GNU Public License (including the bundled PCCTS source)..
+The current version is released under the GNU Public License (including the bundled PCCTS source).

-The upcoming release will be a maintenance release to clean up the build and makefile config (enabling parallel make) and fix a build error with recent gcc.
+The upcoming 3.1.5 release will be a maintenance release to clean up the build and makefile config (enabling parallel make) and fix a build error with recent gcc.
-The pccts build target "mini" builds only the tools required to build cccc, while the make target "pccts" builds the complete toolset.
+The pccts build target "mini" builds only the tools required to build cccc, while the make target "pccts" builds the complete toolset, and "all" will build cccc and run the tests ("metrics" and "docs" targets should be obvious).

 SLA: Among other things, I'm grateful that Tim chose such a cool thesis, and also produced some useful open source code that rarely seem to exist outside